TheOdinProject/curriculum/react/getting_started_with_react/rendering_techniques.md

 }
 ~~~

-We are using the String method `startsWith` to check if the `animal` starts with the letter L. This method either
-returns true or false.
+We are using the String method `startsWith` to check if the `animal` starts with the letter L. This method either returns true or false.

-If the animal starts with the letter L, then we return the `<li>` element, which renders the particular animal.
-Otherwise, we return `null` to indicate that no element will be rendered.
+If the animal starts with the letter L, then we return the `<li>` element, which renders the particular animal Otherwise, we return `null` to indicate that no element will be rendered.

 #### Using the && Operator

 Another quick way of conditionally rendering an element is by using the && operator.

 ~~~javascript
 function List(props) {